SiteGround Review 2025

 Poor Global Performance

-Global TTFB of 886ms indicates significant long loading time for international audiences.
+Their Global TTFB of 886ms as shown in our testing results means websites may have long loading time for global audiences.

 -